 The residents' rights were promoted by the care and support provided in the centre.
-The residents had access to advocacy service and information about same was available for residents.
+The residents had access to the national advocacy service and information about same was available for residents in the residents guide.
 There was evidence of active consultations with each resident and their families regarding their care and the running of the centre.
+The provider had a rights coordinator within the service and their contact details were on display within the centre.
+Each of the residents managed their own money and bank card with the support of staff where required.
+An assessment for the self administration of medications had been completed for each of the residents.
+As a consequence, each of the residents were involved in managing their own medications although none were fully responsible to manage them own independently.
+It was noted that rights were discussed at residents meetings.